25 | Reset: What Becomes Available When You Choose to Dissolve

 One of the most powerful resets I have ever witnessed was a mother facing the end of her life who chose to write over a thousand poems for her children.
 One for every occasion she knew she would miss.
 She was not holding on.
 She was composing what she wanted to leave behind.
 That is a reset.

 I am planning my next chapter reset.
 The Camino de Santiago, nearly five hundred miles across Europe.
 But I also practice the small ones.
 I breathe before I react.
-I pause before I speak, though I am still learning this one, as I have a tendency to respond in essays when a sentence would do.
-I have not been honoring a weekly day of rest, and writing these words is the reminder I needed.
-The teacher and the student are often the same person.
+I pause before I speak, though this one still catches me, as I have a tendency to respond in essays when a sentence would do.
+I have not been protecting my weekly rest, and writing these words is the reminder I needed.
+The teacher and the student are often the same person!

 You do not need a mountain or a monastery.
 A well-held ceremony can open in a single evening what the trail took me weeks to reach.
-A morning without your phone is a reset.
-A conversation where you listen instead of perform is a reset.
-Choosing to accept yourself and your life exactly as they are, right now, without waiting for conditions to improve, that may be the most universal reset of all.
+But the most universal reset may not require a molecule or a mile.
+It may simply be this: accepting your life exactly as it is, right now, without waiting for conditions to improve.
 The return to love.
 Not the feeling.
 The practice.
 Again, and again, and again.

-I did return to that summit.
+I did return to the summit of Mount Whitney.
 Years later, under those same stars, on that same granite.
-And what began there became the most important thing I have ever been part of.
+And what began there became one of the most important things I have ever been part of.
 Some resets do not just change your life.
 They create new ones!

 As we reset within, we participate in resetting the world.
 This is where we reclaim our agency.
 Not by fixing what is broken out there.
 By returning to what is whole in here.